Catalan instagramers you need to follow

 From the pioneer in doing business with Instagram, the famous Dulceida, to Paula Gonu or Carol Peña “Misshedwig” through Lola Vendetta or Patry Jordan.
 Most of the Catalan instagramers have a brilliant career in the world of communication, journalism or advertising.
 Instagram is the social network that brings them fame and a support for their other channels.
 But not all of them dare to broadcast their adventures only in Catalan.
 How do influencers commit to the language without renouncing a wider market?
 We take a look, from the most to the least followers!

 - Laura Escanes, a mirror life.
 Laura Escanes has one of those perfect lives in which you would stay forever and ever.
-The young woman shows her trips in luxury hotels with her partner, the controversial TV presenter Risto Mejide.
+The young woman shows her trips in luxury hotels.
 Dancing, fashion, motherhood and healthy living, as well as following big brands and events.
 Even so, when she has published in Catalan, threats and insults have not been long in coming!
 For this reason, Escanes has had to claim on several occasions the Catalan language, which she uses whenever she wants.

 - Juliana Canet, influencer of influencers.
 She is undoubtedly worth mentioning, because she has been one of the promoters of Instagram and streaming in Catalan right from the start.
 Without her, many young people from Generation Z would feel orphaned on social networks.
 With Clàudia Rius, Arnau Rius and Bru Esteve, she promoted the Canal Malaia, where they encouraged other young people to make content in Catalan.
 Juliana Canet is a reference point.